tianshu-Michael-yu/tianshu-Michael-yu.github.io/_posts/2025-11-07-sequence-parallelism.md

 # Sequence Parallelism

-In our previous post, [Model Parallelism]({% post_url 2025-10-28-model-parallelism %}), we introduced model parallelism.
-It shards the size of the model.
-Since in online serving, the number of tokens in a batch is small, model weight dominates the memory consumption.
-Model parallelism is more common in serving.
-In training, however, the amount of data in a batch can be much larger than the weight of the model, so we need to shard the data.
-There're two dimensions when we parallelize the data.
-A sequence is a sequence of tokens, which we interested in their relationship.
-In a batch we can have mulitple sequences.
-We can parallelize across different sequence, which is data parallel and parallelization within sequence, which is sequence parallelism.
-We will discuss sequence parallelism in this post.
+In our previous post, [Model Parallelism]({% post_url 2025-10-28-model-parallelism %}), we focused on sharding model weights to make massive networks fit on limited memory.
+That strategy helps online serving, where batches are tiny and weights dominate the footprint.
+During training, however, each batch often contains far more token activations than parameters, so splitting models alone is not enough.

+A batch can contain multiple sequences, and a sequence is an ordered list of tokens whose relationships we care about.
+When we parallelize training we have two axes to pick from: shard across independent sequences (traditional data parallelism) or shard within a sequence (sequence parallelism).
+This post concentrates on the latter and explains how different algorithms handle the dependency structure inside a single long sequence.

 ## Attention

-All other component in the transformers treats each token the same way except attention.
-Specifically the positional embedding and scaled dot product are the components that inject positional information and utilize those information.
+Most transformer components treat tokens identically, but multi-head attention must preserve where each token sits in the context window.
+Positional embeddings inject order, and the scaled dot-product step consumes it.
+That is why sequence parallelism discussions usually start with attention.

 ![Attention](/img/attention_compute_graph.png)

-This is a compute graph of attention.
-The squares are tensors and the circles are operations.
-The square brackets on each squares describes the shape of the tensor.
-The sequence length being N means that the sequence have N tokens.
-Head count refers to the number of attention head.
-Here we only have one sequence, i.e. batch size is 1.
+The compute graph above shows attention for a single sequence (batch size 1).
+Squares are tensors with shapes annotated in brackets, and circles are operations.
+Sequence length `N` denotes the number of tokens, and `head count` is the number of attention heads.
+Because attention mixes information along the sequence dimension, we cannot simply split the tokens without introducing communication.

 ## Ulysses

 ![Ulysses](/img/ulysses_compute_graph.png)

-In ulysses, our input is sharded to P different pieces along the sequence dimension.
-Each GPU only have N/P number of tokens.
-If we continue doing attention on each GPU without communication, we will only be doing attention for part of the sequence, we will lose the information about the relationship between tokens in different shards.
-Ulysses change the shard along the sequence dimension to shard along the head dimension through all-to-all communication operator.

-Here is a picture of what ulysses all-to-all does.
+Ulysses shards the input along the sequence dimension into `P` pieces so that each GPU stores only `N/P` tokens.
+If every GPU ran attention independently, it would only capture dependencies inside its own shard.
+To avoid that, Ulysses uses an all-to-all exchange that converts the shard axis from sequence positions into attention heads.

 ![UlyssesAll2All](/img/ulysses_all_to_all.png)

-Here the inputs are the projections of the four tokens: a, b, c, d.
-For a, a0 is the projection of the 0th q head, a2 is the projection of 1th q head, etc. All the projections of a is on GPU 0, all the projections of b is on GPU 1.
-After the all-to-all, GPU0 gets b0, c0, d0 from GPU1, 2, 3.
-Similarly for other GPU.
-Instead of having all the projections of the same token, each GPU now haves all the tokens projected through the same q head.
-So the communication cost per GPU is $2\frac{h_{size}}{P^2}(P-1) \approx 2\frac{h_{size}}{P}$.
-So the benefit of using ulysses is that as you increase the number of sequence parallel rank, the communication cost per GPU is going to decrease.
+In the example, tokens `a`, `b`, `c`, and `d` are split across four GPUs.
+Before communication, GPU0 holds all projections of token `a`, GPU1 holds token `b`, and so on.
+The all-to-all redistributes the projections so that each GPU ends up with the same head across every token (GPU0 receives `b0`, `c0`, `d0`, etc.).
+The per-GPU communication volume is roughly $2\frac{h_{size}}{P^2}(P-1) \approx 2\frac{h_{size}}{P}$, so increasing the number of sequence-parallel shards reduces the cost per rank.

-After all-to-all, on each GPU, ulysses can do full-attention for the entire sequence but only with some of the heads to get $P_h$.
-In order to get the result $P$ of full-attention for the part of the sequence on each rank, the ulysses does the second all-to-all.
+After this reshuffle, each GPU can run full attention over the entire sequence for a subset of heads to obtain $P_h$.
+A second all-to-all converts the results back so that every rank has the portion of $P$ that corresponds to its original sequence shard.

-The advantage of ulysses lies in its implicity.
-As you will see, the algorithm for ring-attention is much more complex.
-Also, the communication overhead is relatively low.
-The disadvantages of ulysses are two fold.
-First, the degree of sequence parallel is limited by the amount of attention heads.
-Second, all-to-all communication is sensitive to latency and has certain requirements for network topology.
+Ulysses is attractive because the algorithm and implementation are simple, and the all-to-all volume is modest.
+The downsides are (1) the degree of sequence parallelism cannot exceed the number of attention heads, and (2) all-to-all is latency sensitive and expects a supportive network topology.

 ## RingAttention

-The ring-attention is actually a multi-gpu version of flash-attention.
-I will show some intuition behind the algorithm.
+Ring-attention is essentially the multi-GPU version of FlashAttention.
+The insight is that we can compute partial attention results locally and then renormalize them to recover the global answer.

 ![SplitKV](/img/split-kv.png)

-k1, k2 is on GPU 1 and k3, k4 is on GPU 2.
+Suppose $k_1, k_2$ live on GPU1 and $k_3, k_4$ live on GPU2.
+On GPU1 we compute

 $$
 \begin{aligned}